Migrating Legacy Applications

 app.config.yaml

-file in the root directory of your project. - Create a definition for the extension in your
+in the project's root directory. - Create a definition for the extension in your

 app.config.yaml